isidhartha/omni-agent/README.md

 **4. Open the dashboard**

 Go to `http://localhost:3000`.
-You'll see the agent workspace — pick an agent from the sidebar and describe your task in the input box.
+Pick an agent from the sidebar and describe your task in the input box.

 ---